chasefarmer2808/SSDC/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Build and Deployment

+This application is currently being hosted by Heroku.
+When a feature is ready to be pushed to the live site, you must do the following.
+First, make sure to rebase your code onto the `develop` branch of the repo.
+Do this by checking out the branch with `git checkout develop`, and then
+`git rebase FEATURE_BRANCH_NAME`.
+Your commits are now played on top of the develop branch.
+Push them with `git push`.
+Make sure the rebase was successful by running the app and all automated tests.
+You should have no merge conflicts or failed tests.
+The develop branch acts as a staging area for a new feature.
+When everything on develop is error and bug free, it can then be rebased to the `master` branch.
+Do this by following the same steps as before; `git checkout master`, and then `git rebase develop`, and finally push the commits with `git push`.
+Your code is still not on the live site yet.
+To finally do this, make sure you are on the master branch, and run `git push heroku master`.
+This will take some time, and you will see some output in the terminal, but that just means heroku is rebuilding and republishing the application!
+If it is successful, you should be able to see your changes on the live site.
+If things failed, or not behaving as expected, run `heroku logs --tail` to see logs from the heroku machine.

 ## Further help